TOAST-DOCS/Gamebase/en/unity-initialization.md

 public class UpdateInfo {
 	// URL for store installation to download the latest version. string installUrl;
-    // 사User can find a message in the language set on device.
+    // User can find a message in the language set on device.
     // When the language is 'ko', the message shows like follows.
     // 'This version is not supported.
 Please update to the latest version.' string message;